baasbox/docs/source/index.md

 ### Fetch following

-> Example of request to fetch who "cesare" is following
+> Example of a request to fetch who "cesare" is following

 ```shell
 curl http://localhost:9000/following/cesare \